 (847) 985-4000

-Introducing our new Best Children’s Library with Indoor Play winner!
-The kidsZone at the Schaumburg Library offers plenty to do.
+The kidsZone at the Schaumburg Library offers so much for young readers to do.
 Children can watch how gravity works with their special STEM table, perform a puppet show, pretend play at a market, or play at the MagnaTiles table.
-Schaumburg’s magical indoor play area, The Enchanted Forest, immerses children in their favorite classic books with colorfully painted 3D murals.
+Schaumburg’s magical indoor play area, The Enchanted Forest, offers many different areas to explore and create in.
+The Enchanted Forest completely immerses children in their favorite classic books and nursery rhymes with colorfully painted 3D murals, themed toys and activities.

-The library hosts an array of story times including family, toddler, baby, and evening sessions.
+The library also hosts an array of story times including family, toddler, baby, and evening sessions.
+It also features story time events in English, Spanish, Japanese and Polish.
+Check out the library website for their story time schedule.

 In the warm weather, check out the beautiful pond sitting outside of the library.
 You may spot some feathered friends!